sicily496/DSC180A-QuantizedNNs/README.md

 ## Commands to Run
-To run GPFQ on CIFAR-10, first cd into `src`, then use the following command:
+To run GPFQ on selected dataset with specific pre-trained model, first cd into `src`, then use the following command:
 ```
 python main.py -ds dataset_name -model model_name -b width - bs batch_size -s scalar
 ```
+Here is one example of the command:

 ```
 python main.py -ds CIFAR10 -model resnet18 -b 4 -bs 256 -s 1.16